jepegit/cellpy/docs/tutorials/getting_started_tutorial.rst

 .. code:: bash

     Usage: cellpy [OPTIONS] COMMAND [ARGS]...

     Options:
       --help  Show this message and exit.

     Commands:
       edit   Edit your cellpy config file.
-      info   This will give you some valuable information about your cellpy. new    Will in the future be used for setting up a batch experiment. pull   Download examples or tests from the big internet. run    Run a cellpy process.
+      info   This will give you some valuable information about your cellpy. new    Set up a batch experiment.
+      pull   Download examples or tests from the big internet. run    Run a cellpy process.
       serve  Start a Jupyter server
       setup  This will help you to setup cellpy.

 You can get information about the sub-commands by issuing –-help after them also.
 For example, issuing